Established in 2010

 Did you know gluten is in more than just bread?
 It can be found in beer, soy sauce and sweets.

-In this video I look at the possible link between the two and look at some of the symptoms which are closely related.
+In this video I look at the possible link between the two and at some of the closely related symptoms.

 Here is a list of the specific symptoms:

 - Tired, exhausted, lethargic

 - Uncomfortable tummy

 - Diarhoea and constipation

 - Feeling depressed or moody